By Vikas Malkani

-Here are a few effective strategies to reclaim your happiness and freedom in 2017.
+Here are a few effective strategies to reclaim your happiness and freedom.
 By applying these strategies, you will experience less stress.
 Remember that the entire basis of meditation is to make you enjoy life more, partly by realizing that happiness is not dependent on external factors.
 With happiness comes freedom.

 Apply these 7 strategies to your life and watch the benefits:

 - You were born an original, don’t die a copy!

 Rushing through life to accumulate more and more, because that’s what everyone else is doing, or because that’s what is expected of you, seems to be a strange modern disease.
 Happiness and freedom cannot come where a mad race is being run, with a seemingly elusive goal.
 Dare to slow down and step out of this rush.
 Have the courage to turn away from a conditioned mind-set and superficial possessions; step out of the daily grind and stop the rat race to find your true life.

 - Accept ownership of your life and everything in it